laurakond/Stitch-Art-Guides-pp4/README.md

 - User flows:
     - [Figma user flow kit](https://www.figma.com/community/file/830510773896272856/user-flow-kit)
     - [Creatly common mistales to avoid when creating user flow diagrams](https://creately.com/guides/user-flow-diagram/#common-mistakes-to-avoid-when-creating-user-flow-diagrams)
-- I looked at a few resources for calendar view implementation.

 - Restricting authorised access
     - The following chat threads on Stackoverflow were very useful when trying to determine which login restrictions to use for defensive programming: